debiki/ed-hexo-comments-demo/source/_posts/demo-and-instructions.md

    Then, you can change the URL to your posts, without the embedded discussion disappearing.

 You can ask for help in [the support forum][support-cat], and [suggest ideas here][ideas-cat].
 Or post a comment below on this page (test comments are fine too).

+In case you want a discussion forum and a real community, not just embedded comments: Ed-comments is actualy forum and question-answers software too, with Slack like chat features.
+And this commenting system integrates with the other stuff: people can `@mention` each other and use the same logins.

 [support-cat]: https://www.ed.community/forum/latest/support